-For more information about applying for a protection order, please go to the Family Court website.
+For more information about applying for a protection order, please go to the Family Justice website.

 If you want to apply for a restraining order and you are under 17 years old, you must have someone to represent you, unless you are married.